TeaInside/teavpn2/CONTRIBUTING.md

 - Commits in pull request MUST contain "Signed-Off-By" with corresponding email address.
 This can be done with `git commit -s` or manually write it.
-Example of the:
+Example of the sign:
 ```
 commit 8655eb15c4e94bca421601e05617eb7299aac8bf
 Author: Ammar Faizi <ammarfaizi2@gmail.com>